 Table 2.
-Deep-Sky Filter Manufacturers: There is a long list of deep-sky filter manufacturers, each with a filter that is subtly different from their competitor.
+Deep-Sky Filter Manufacturers: There is a long list of deep-sky filter manufacturers, each with a filter that is subtly different from those of its competitors.
+Those listed here are ones that I could find published spectral transmissivity data.